LilMat69/FinalProject_AD_DB/README.md

   }
 }
 ```
-> Remember to send data into the *JSON* section, or else the query will not work
+> Remember to send corresponding data into the *JSON* section, or else the query will not work

 <p align="center">Case File Registration</p>